 The gap between the overall U.S. unemployment rate and the rate for African Americans in 2015 was 4.3 percentage points.
 Within states, the gaps were largest in Iowa (11.2 percentage points), Minnesota (10.3 points), and Connecticut (7.6 points).
 In Alaska and New Mexico, unemployment rates for African Americans were lower than the overall rates.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Unemployment rates for African Americans by state in 2015 on the Internet at http://www.bls.gov/opub/ted/2016/unemployment-rates-for-african-americans-by-state-in-2015.htm (visited May 29, 2016).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Unemployment rates for African Americans by state in 2015 at https://www.bls.gov/opub/ted/2016/unemployment-rates-for-african-americans-by-state-in-2015.htm (visited November 30, 2022).